 7.14am: Are you or someone you know stuck on Mt Ruapehu because of the snow?
 Get in touch with us at firstname.lastname@example.org

 7.10am: TV presenter Petra Bagust and her family are set to live on $2.25 a day on food and drink each for the Live Below the Line challenge.
 Money raised will go towards rescuing victims of trafficking and prosecuting the perpetrators.

-of what went down at Kim Dotcom's extradition hearing yesterday.
+7.07am: Read Steve Braunias' take of what went down at Kim Dotcom's extradition hearing yesterday.

 7.03am: Travel times into Wellington this morning still looking good:

-after their stunning defeat to Japan at the weekend - falling to their lowest world ranking in 12 years.
+7.01am: The Springboks have dropped to 6th in the world after their stunning defeat to Japan at the weekend - falling to their lowest world ranking in 12 years.
 Don't worry NZ is still number one. #blacktoblack

 6.58am: Sex offender Michael Andrew Bell was arrested on the tarmac of Heathrow Airport on the suspicion of a historic rape after being deported from Dunedin and flown to the UK with NZ police officers.